jmetzger/training-microservices-docker-kubernetes/microservices/basics.md

  ## Independant Deployability

-   * Make changes to one microservices, redeploy it, without the need of redeploying all the others
+   * Änderung in einem microservice machen können ihn redeployen, ohne die Make changes to one microservices, redeploy it, without the need of redeploying all the others
+   * This is the most imporant thing and also the Nr.
+1 Tipp